 The Management regularly monitors the Company's capital structure based on the ratio of total shareholders' equity excluding revaluation reserve per ordinary shares.
-On 31 December 2023, this ratio was 3,081% (2022: 2,627%).
+On 31 December 2024, this ratio was 3,491% (2023: 3,081%).

-The Company shall be dissolved and liquidated when its purpose is fulfilled, in other words, when the Company has received full repayment of the financing granted to the member states and has repaid its liabilities under the financial instruments issued and financing arrangements entered into.
+The Company shall be dissolved and liquidated when its purpose is fulfilled, in other words, when the Company has received full repayment of the financing granted to the BMS and has repaid its liabilities under the financial instruments issued and financing arrangements entered into.

 4.5.
-SICR AND ECL ASSESMENT
+SICR AND ECL ASSESSMENT

-During 2023, the EFSF risk assessment and impairment assessment methodology duly captured the severe impact, together with the related risks and the recent developments.
-In particular, the assessment focused on whether the effects of the war in Ukraine triggered a significant increase in credit risk (SICR) and if it would materialise in an expected credit loss (ECL), in accordance with IFRS 9 requirements.
+During 2024, the EFSF risk assessment and impairment assessment methodology duly captured (via its Early Warning System) the changing economic and financial conditions for euro area member states that benefitted from EFSF support.
+The assessment considered a wide range of inputs, including short-term economic data, vulnerability indicators, liquidity balances and market indicators, together with medium-tolong term risks, policy measures and mitigating factors.
+In particular, the assessment focused on whether there was a significant increase in credit risk (SICR) and if it would materialise in an expected credit loss (ECL), in accordance with IFRS 9 requirements.
 In that context, a complete assessment of a wide range of inputs was performed, to ensure a comprehensive assessment of all short-term and medium-to-long term factors and consequences.
 As described above, inputs include short-term economic data, vulnerability indicators, liquidity balances and market indicators, together with medium-to-long term risks, policy measures and mitigating factors.

-Considering all these elements, as of 31 December 2023 the assessment did not identify a significant increase in credit risk on the EFSF's exposures to beneficiary Member States.
+Considering all these elements, as of 31 December 2024 the assessment did not identify a significant increase in credit risk on the EFSF's exposures to BMS.
 The overall credit quality of the EFSF loans portfolio remained stable.